 Project LEO is delivering some of the most ambitious, wide ranging, innovative flexible energy trials ever conducted in the UK.

-The trials will improve our understanding of how opportunities can be maximised and unlocked from the transition to a smarter, more flexible electricity system and how households, businesses, and communities can realise these benefits.
+The trials improved our understanding of how opportunities can be maximised and unlocked from the transition to a smarter, more flexible electricity system and how households, businesses, and communities can realise these benefits.

-The trials will help us understand the role flexible energy can play in balancing the network as demand for energy increases, so traditional network investment (reinforcement) can be delayed (or even avoided).
+The trials helped us understand the role flexible energy plays in balancing the network as demand for energy increases, so traditional network investment (reinforcement) can be delayed (or even avoided).

 - Demand side response (DSR) – individuals or business reducing or shifting their electricity usage when asked to by a network operator, usually at times of peak demand on the local network when everyone else is consuming higher amounts of energy.
 Our trials are focusing on businesses with higher energy consumption as well as smaller business and domestic aggregated DSR.

 Click on the boxes above to read more about our trials.